ONLINE therapy ACROSS IlLinois, iowA & michigan

 Stop walking on eggshells and relax around each other again

-Break the pattern that keeps hijacking your relationship even when you both mean well
+Break the pattern that keeps sabotaging your relationship even when you both mean well

 Rebuild trust and closeness in the little moments — not just during the big talks